 However, some sysadmins might be tempted to question why the NOOP scheduler has been used.
-On the internet, there are a ton of claims that other IO schedulers like CFQ are much better.
+On the internet, there are a ton of claims that CFQ is much better.

 Well, testing with CFQ instead of NOOP is no problem for blkreplay.
 However, the result is very surprising.
 While the IOPS are 1539, which is only a slight decrease which could result from measurement tolerances, the latencies are now turning almost into a disaster: